jmpfar/bitgrep/README.md

 ### Rule engine
-An imagined JSON of a rules file that can be used as a search configuration.
+TODO: An imagined JSON of a rules file that can be used as a search configuration.

 ```json
 {